Dr Louise Emmerson - seabird ecologist

 Sometimes we do surveys, and we could either go out in to the colonies and count the birds by hand, or we might fly over them and then take photos, and then we can count them from there.

 We also do a lot of collection of poo, and we do that to understand what they're eating, and also to understand what level of parasites and disease they might have in them.

 I’m always aware that it’s such a privilege as well as a responsibility, to be doing the work that I do, to actually get some understanding about these birds, when we know that no one else has ever looked at that sort of thing before.

 Dr Louise Emmerson: BSc (Hons), PhD

-I am also passionately interested in scientific education and am actively involved in the Scientists in Schools program, as well as other classroom visits.
-I have spent much time in the desert regions of South Australia, at the site of Australia’s longest vegetation monitoring program, with international student volunteers, teaching them about ecology, global social and environmental responsibilities, and encouraging them to be more sensitive to and aware of their environment.
+I am keenly interested in scientific education and actively involved in classroom visits and outreach activities.
+I have spent much time in the South Australian desert with international students, teaching them ecology, global, social and environmental responsibilities, and encouraging greater sensitivity to and awareness of their environment.

 - CCAMLR Working Group on Ecosystem Monitoring and Management

 Key outcome areas

 - Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR)